 You will engage with the world of business through the context of current business developments and real business situations.
 Learn how management, leadership, problem solving and decision-making can improve business performance within marketing, operations, financial, and HR.
 You will also explore the interrelated nature of business activities and how they are affected, from small and medium-sized enterprises to multinational corporations and conglomerates not just in the UK but on a global basis.
-How how they focus on different sectors such as service or manufacturing industries.
+You will also focus on different sectors such as service or manufacturing industries.

-Within the course you will analyse competitive environments and markets; assess factors that affect the environment, through ethical resources and sustainability alongside technological factors.
-Looking at, how these decisions influence a business environment.
-You will develop critical analysis and problem-solving skills and use a range of quantitative and non-quantitative data to evaluate strategic and functional options; understand how decisions can also affect stakeholders as well as shareholders and how they will respond.
+Within the course you will analyse competitive environments and markets; assess factors that affect the environment, through ethical resources and sustainability alongside technological factors. whilst looking at how these decisions influence a business environment.

 This course can be utilised in a huge range of businesses and management fields and is transferable across many areas of study and professions.
-Alongside Cognitive skills, Systems thinking, Critical thinking, ICT literacy, Interpersonal skills, Communication, Relationship building skills, Collaborative problem solving.
-Intrapersonal skills, Adaptability, Self-management, and selfdevelopment

-You will work with businesses outside of the college whilst incorporating virtual work experience alongside the course materials and curriculum.
+You will work with businesses outside of the college whilst incorporating virtual work experience for example with TikTok, CNN Warner Bros Discovery, Uber, Adidas and Warner Music.